LauraHoekstr97/Anaphora_Resolution/README.md

 **Folders**
 - Results: Contains the experiment results (and gets automatically updated) when the experiment code is run.
 The subfolders correspond to the experiment and the GPT model used.
-- Data – Includes the training (used for few-shot) and test datasets used in the experiments.
+- Data: Includes the training (used for few-shot) and test datasets used in the experiments.
 The data is sourced from RecipeRef (add citation).
 ---

 ## 👩🏻‍🍳🍳 Data